kaaproject/kaa-rfcs/0003-messaging-ipc/README.md

 `Null` value or `0` indicates no expiration.

 - `correlationId` (String, required) - message tracing ID primarily used for tracking the message processing across services.
-This field must be logged according to (kaaiot.io logging standards)[].
+This field must be logged according to the (Kaa logging standards)[].

 ## Broadcast messaging